KTawk/KTawk/README.md

 - 💼 I’m the Vice President of Finance at Hack the Hill, overseeing financial operations to support our hackathon events.

-- 🤝 I’m looking for Winter 2024 internship opportunities.
+- 🤝 I’m looking for Fall 2025 internship opportunities.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kairly-t-892983235/) • [Email](mailto:kairly.tauk@outlook.com)